Oregon Bootleg fire has grown so big it’s creating its own weather

 If governments around the world — and the US — fail to stop the world’s average temperature rising further, following a rise of about 1.2C since the industrial era began, such fires will worsen.

-In Oregon, firefighters have faced different forms of extreme weather for almost all of the two weeks the blaze has been active, with “fire clouds” — tall columns of ash and smoke that can break, and through-up embers and material into the air —forming fierce winds and “fire tornadoes”.
+In Oregon, firefighters have faced different forms of extreme weather for almost all of the two weeks the blaze has been active, with “fire clouds” — tall columns of ash and smoke that can collapse —forming fierce winds and “fire tornadoes”.

-“It’s kind of an extreme, dangerous situation,” a forecaster from the US National Weather Service, Chuck Redman, told The New York Times of what he has seen in Oregon.
-That includes the collapse of one of the “fire clouds”.
+“It’s kind of an extreme, dangerous situation,” a forecaster from the US National Weather Service (NWS), Chuck Redman, told The New York Times of what he has seen in Oregon, including the collapse of one of the “fire clouds”.

-“It’s not a good thing,” the forecaster said of the collapse, which pushes strong winds outwards that grow the fire further.
+“It’s not a good thing,” the forecaster said of the collapse, which has seen the Bootleg Fire grow further outwards, and towards the California border .
 “All that mass has to come back down”.

+Adding that it can’t “get any worse”, Mr Redman said although there were warnings of “fire torandoes”, the NWS had not see any last week.
+There were, however, lightening strikes and reports of “fire whirls”, which are smaller than fully sized tornadoes.

+With no relief in the weather forecast, fire incident commander Joe Hessel said in a statement on Monday that the blaze was “a real challenge, and we are looking at a sustained battle for the foreseeable future."

 Join our new commenting forum